rahmanda/rahmanda.github.io/src/posts/2019-06-21-peran-hoisting-dalam-meningkatkan-keterbacaan-kode-javascript/index.en.md

 Let say we want to know the entire process of the previous example and we have found our main function declaration, `getAllFiles` at the bottom of the program.
 As we read the body of the function, we know that there is a `readFile` function call.
 So, we have to move to the earlier code to find where it is being declared.
 After we find `readFile` declaration, there is another function call inside of it, which is `getFilename`.
 Then we have to look at the previous lines until there is no more function call aside from external functions.

-So, to follow the entire process of the code, we need to read in reverse order from bottom to top.
-Of course this is not a common way for us to read because we are used to read from top to bottom.
+Therefore, to follow the entire process of the code, we need to read in reverse order from bottom to top.
+Obviously, this is unnatural for us because we are used to read from top to bottom.

 One of the initial reasons to write all of the declarations on the very top was to know all of the available functions.
 However in reality, every time there is a function call, we still need to move again to where it is being declared in order to know how the function works.